- Find Your Home▼

 Why is Ence Green?

-Our reputation as a premier home builder in St. George, UT for 50 years has come by hard work and dedication to quality and value.
+Our reputation as a premier home builder in St. George, UT for over 60 years has come by hard work and dedication to quality and value.

 Our commitment goes beyond the homes we build; Ence Homes creates a healthier, higher quality of living for every homeowner.
 Every Ence Home is a High Performance Home built to exceed the strict construction standards established by the Ence Homes’ Green program.